Strange Ants: Zombie, Dracula, and Other Interesting Species

 Leafcutter ants are found in South and Central America and in the southern United States.
 They belong to one of two genera—Atta and Acromyrmex.
 Many species exist.
 The ants cut pieces from leaves or petals with their sharp jaws and then carry the plant pieces to their nest.
 Leafcutter ants are sometimes known as parasol ants, since as they travel they hold their piece of leaf or petal above their head.
 The leaves are used to produce a fungus "garden".
 The ant colony feeds on the fungus.

-The ants may roam as far as two hundred and fifty metres to collect plant material for their nest.
-They find their way home by following a trail of chemical pheromones which they deposited as they moved away from the nest.
+The ants may roam as far as 250 metres to collect plant material for their nest.
+They find their way home by following a trail of chemical pheromones that they deposited as they moved away from the nest.
 In some areas, they can be a pest because they strip trees of their leaves.